eldar6776/Roomly/README.md

 ## Overview

-Roomly provides a practical software and hardware stack for a hospitality environment branded in the project as **My Smart Hotel / Toplik Smart Hotel / Toplik Reception / Toplik Village Resort**.
+Roomly provides a practical software and hardware stack for a hospitality environment branded in the project as **My Smart Hotel / My Smart Hotel / My Reception / My Village Resort**.

 The platform combines a **desktop reception application** built with Electron, React, and TypeScript, a **central Python backend** built with Flask and Waitress, a **guest smart room web application** hosted by the central server, **per-room Raspberry Pi 3A+ nodes** for in-room automation, **HA Bridge and Alexa voice control** in every room, **HTTPBridge-based room-device routing**, **STM32F746 Smart Room displays** in the room-control layer, a **MIFARE card reader writer** device based on **STM32F103 + USB HID**, a **manager heating control panel** with a fitness thermostat/heating branch, and a **mobile reservation workflow** for after-hours guest access.